NihKelvin/Pawn/README.md

-- NiFQS
+- 1.0.0
 ______________________________________________________________________________

-NiFQS is an optimized File Query System include made specifically for the Compiler Pawn.
+NiFQS is an optimized file query system made specifically for the compiler pawn.

 NiFQS is still in its beta version.

 But going forward, Kelvin (Nivlekzin) will be making updates to the include.